RIKEN-RCCS/lens3/doc/design.md

     --Storage Zone:
       UNIX userid, bucket storage, access key, expiration date, etc.
       A concept that summarizes a set of information.
-A concept similar to Endpoint, but Because the delegate hostname function makes the endpoint-url common, To avoid confusion, this system calls it the Storage Zone.
+A concept similar to Endpoint, but Because the facade hostname function makes the endpoint-url common, To avoid confusion, this system calls it the Storage Zone.
       (Abbreviated as zone if it is not ambiguous in context)